JuliaBonGon/About-me-Markdown-exercise-/Readme.md

 ![image](https://github.com/JuliaBonGon/About-me-Markdown-exercise-/assets/173886719/289b4a9a-d3c5-4e88-b264-d9c0f40188c4)

 But if you were expecting a list of things and not people here you have:
-- Chocolate and icecream (preferably a good pistache icecream).
-You might have guess this one already... :)) 🍦🍫
+- You might have guess this one already... :)) 🍦🍫Chocolate and icecream (preferably a good pistache icecream).
+And I actually like to make them myself from scratch!
 - Warm dry sunny weather ☀️
-- Swimming (I mean in a sportive way not just having a bath in the swimming pool)🏊‍♀️
+- Swimming (I mean in a sportive way not just having a bath in the swimming pool)🏊‍♀️ I like to reach 120 laps.
 ______

 ## My objectives during Becode are...